johnvenkiah/CI_PP5_John_Venkiah/README.md

 #### Pages

+**Accessible to all users**

 * Home - The landing page of the site, with a full screen carousel hero image giving first time visitors a nice welcome

-* Products List - This is a list of the products when clicking on a category in the navbar, or performing a search
+* Products - This is a list of the products when clicking on a category in the navbar, or performing a search

 * Product Detail - The dedicated page for a specific product, where users can read a description and perform all given tasks for the product

-* Add Product - This is where admin users can add new products to the website

-* Edit Product - The page for admins to edit or delete products

-* My StepUp - The users order history, billing and shipping info is here, as well as the users wish list, editable here in the My StepUp page.

 * Cart - A user purchases an item by adding it to the cart; clicking on it will show all cart items

 * Checkout - Here users enter their delivery details and card info to proceed with their order

-* Order Successful - The page show when a payment has successfully been made, showing the order information
+* Order Confirmation - The page show when a payment has successfully been made, showing the order information

+* The Sign In and Sign Up pages

+**Accessible to signed in users**

+* My StepUp - The users order history, billing and shipping info is here, as well as the users wish list, editable here in the My StepUp page.

+* Sign Out

+* Other accounts operations pages such as Change Password or Password reset

+* Delete Account - Allows the user to completely remove their account from StepUp

+**Accessible to Admin users**

+* Add Brand or Product - This is where admin users can add new products to the website

+* Edit Product - The page for admins to edit or delete products

+* Manage Brands - An overview of all brands on the site with edit and remove functionality

 #### Pages provided by Django